Interpretation of Testamentary Dispositions

 Item should not Come from Own Possession

-If the testator does not comment on whether the bequeathed item should come from his own possession, he obliges the heir to procure the item, even if it is not part of the estate.
-In the case of cash legacies, the heir must pay out the amount mentioned, even if there is no cash in the estate.
+If the testator does not specify whether the bequeathed item should come from their own possession, they oblige the heir to procure the item, even if it is not part of the estate.
+For monetary legacies, the heir must pay out the stated amount, even if there is no cash in the estate.

 Destruction of a Will

-If the testator intentionally destroys his testamentary disposition by tearing it up, burning it or crossing it out, he effectively revokes it.
-If, on the other hand, he only destroys a copy, the original remains valid.
+If the testator intentionally destroys their testamentary disposition by tearing, burning, or striking it out, they effectively revoke it.
+However, if they only destroy a copy, the original remains valid.

 Earlier Disposition Remains Valid

-If the testator destroys a later will and leaves an earlier one untouched, he expresses that he wants to return to the earlier disposition.
-An earlier oral disposition remains ineffective, unless it was made in court or before a notary.
+If the testator destroys a later will and leaves an older one untouched, they thereby express their wish to revert to the earlier disposition.
+Nevertheless, an earlier oral disposition remains invalid unless it was made in court or before a notary.

 Revocation of a Legacy by Conduct

-If the testator collects a bequeathed claim, sells the bequeathed item or changes it so much that it is no longer recognizable, he shows that he no longer wants to maintain the legacy.
-However, if the change is not based on the will of the testator, the legacy retains its validity.
+If the testator collects a bequeathed claim, sells the bequeathed item, or alters it so significantly that it is no longer recognizable, they indicate that they no longer wish to uphold the legacy.
+However, if the alteration is not due to the testator’s will, the legacy retains its validity.

 Unclear dispositions often lead to inheritance disputes.
 Typical conflicts arise when: